 An example of video e-commerce in action is exemplified by Missoni X Adidas using Smartzer’s tool.
 Missoni used Smartzer's platform to make the Adidas collection film shoppable across their e-commerce website and Instagram.
 Viewers were able to click on the looks in the video to easily discover additional product details with direct links to shop.

-Usually the customer becomes aware of the brand through ads, discovers and researches the product details on an ecommerce site, considers the product then makes the decision to purchase.
-Through regular, non-interactive video ads this might require following links to be re-directed out of the previous window to eventually get to the website in a long winded process.
-During the journey from the ad to the ecommerce site, you may be distracted from the original product and lose interest.
+Usually, the customer becomes aware of the brand through ads, discovers and researches the product details on an eCommerce site, considers the product then makes the decision to purchase.
+Through regular, non-interactive video ads this might require the following links to be re-directed out of the previous window to eventually get to the website in a long-winded process.
+During the journey from the ad to the e-commerce site, you may be distracted from the original product and lose interest.
 Interactive videos engage customers through a clickable dimension that provides all the necessary details to make an informed purchase without leaving the video.